ChuanMeng/RLT4Reranking/README.md

 6. Results on Robust04

-Note that for ease of reproducibility, we already uploaded the predicted performance files for all QPP methods reported in our paper.
+Note that for ease of reproducibility, we already uploaded the predicted performance files for all methods reported in our paper.
 See here.

 ## 1. Prerequisites
 We recommend executing all processes in a Linux environment.